 The Career Links program assists Howard County low-income single parents, displaced homemakers and single pregnant women to become economically self-sufficient.
-The goals of the program are to develop marketable work skills and learn effective job search skills
+The goals of the program are to achieve education and career goals toward long-term economic self-sufficiency.

 Career Links staff will help participants determine their goals and decide on the type of work they would like to do based on their interests and past experiences.
 If appropriate, the staff will help participants plan a program of study, assist with the application for college admission and financial aid, as well as facilitate the registration process.
-Information on resume writing, interviewing skills, the job search process, and the hidden job market is provided.
+Information on resume writing, interviewing skills, the job search process, and job retention is provided.
 The staff will also assist program participants with concerns that interfere with job or school activities.
 Staff members can make referrals to a wide variety of community services.
 The Career Links program assists with any difficulty participants may encounter on their way to economic self-sufficiency.

-Low-income single parents, displaced homemakers, or single pregnant women residing in Howard County should contact the Academic Support and Career Services Office for further information and to attend a Career Links program orientation.
+Low-income single parents, displaced homemakers, or single pregnant women residing in Howard County should contact the Counseling and Career Services Office for further information and to attend a Career Links program orientation.
 For further information, call 410-772-4954.